tensorpack/tensorpack/.github/ISSUE_TEMPLATE.md

 Bug Reports/Feature Requests/Usage Questions Only:

-Bug Reports (including performance bug):
-Some part of code (either the library or examples) doesn't work as expected.
-PLEASE always include the following:
+Bug Reports: PLEASE always include
 1. What you did. (command you run if using examples; post or describe your code if not)
 2. What you observed, e.g. logs.
 3. What you expected, if not obvious.
 4. Your environment (TF version, cudnn version, number & type of GPUs), if it matters.
+5. About low performance, PLEASE first read http://tensorpack.readthedocs.io/en/latest/tutorial/performance-tuning.html

 Feature Requests:
 1. Improve an existing feature.